gemmarepiso/gemmarepiso/_pages/about.md

 Exploring Bidirectional Transfer in Child and Adult Spanish Heritage Speakers.
 Bilingualism:
 Language and Cognition

+ SSHRC Explore – Standard Research and Creative and Performing Arts Grant $6,967.00 for the project 'Examining Individual Variation in Trill Acquisition'.

 You can download my [CV](https://gemmarepiso.github.io/files/CV.pdf?raw=true) here.